Joe O'Brien (politician)

-Joe O'Brien is an Irish Green Party politician who has served as a Minister of State since July 2020.
-He has been a Teachta Dála (TD) for the Dublin Fingal constituency since 2019.
+Joe O'Brien (born 1976/1977) is an Irish former Green Party politician who served as a Minister of State from July 2020 to January 2025.
+He was a Teachta Dála (TD) for the Dublin Fingal constituency from 2019 to 2024.

 Background

-O'Brien was born in Cork, but is a native of Grenagh, County Cork.
+O'Brien was born in Cork and grew up in Grenagh, County Cork.
+He attended the North Monastery secondary school.
 O'Brien graduated from University College Cork with a degree in French and Economics.
 After his studies, he moved to Dublin, where he became an advocate for inclusion and migrant rights.
 He has worked for the Immigrant Council of Ireland as well as Crosscare, which is one of the largest providers of services to the homeless in Dublin city.
-As of 2022, O'Brien was living in Skerries with his wife and three children.
+O'Brien lives in Skerries with his wife and three children.

 As an observer with the Ecumenical Accompaniment Programme in Palestine and Israel (EAPPI), an international programme coordinated by the World Council of Churches, O'Brien worked in the Bethlehem area for three months in 2009.
 In this role, he monitored checkpoints of the Israeli Defence Forces and supported local Palestinian and Israeli peace groups.
 In a submission to the Oireachtas Joint Committee On Foreign Affairs And Trade in 2012, he set out the EAPPI's position in advocating a ban on the sale of Israeli products produced in the Occupied Palestinian Territories.

 In January 2016 he acted as a whistleblower on the apparent under-reporting of homelessness figures.
 A report compiled by O'Brien suggested the actual level of homelessness may have been more than 50% greater than the official figures.